 1. Dash Cam — The One Fit-and-Forget Upgrade Worth Doing

-Front-and-rear 2.5K recording, solid night vision, parking mode, and a form factor that genuinely disappears.
-I've run this for 18 months without a single issue — no heat warping, no dropout, no fiddling.
+4K front recording with 160° wide-angle coverage, solid low-light performance, built-in parking mode, and a form factor that genuinely disappears behind the mirror.
+I've run this for over a year without a single issue — no heat warping, no dropout, no fiddling.

 Pros